termitt64/hacs-pv-forecast/README.md

 # PV Forecast

-Sun light forecast based on [PV-Forecast][pv-forecast], a University Centre for Energy Efficient Buildings, CTU in Prague.
+Sun light forecast based on [PV-Forecast][pv-forecast], run by the University Centre for Energy Efficient Buildings, CTU in Prague.
+Obtaining API key (registration) is needed, to make any use of this integration.

 # Installation